 Our road trip was certainly not all doom and gloom.
 Fighting the winds through the San Gorgonio Pass was a thrill.
 Woah!
 Thousands of windmills rose from the earth and lined up for miles.
 Mesmerized by their whirling arms, I found it a challenge to keep my eyes on the road.
 Those turbines seemed animate to me; alive à la the long-armed giants perceived by Don Quixote.

-The Mojave soon became the Sonora and my mind drifted to the dream I’d spent all winter dreaming: to leisurely driving across the desert in a white Westfalia camper van (the one that’s for sale in the parking lot next to where I buy my groceries) camping and writing along the away.
+The Mojave soon became the Sonora and my mind drifted to the dream I’d spent all winter dreaming: to leisurely made my way across the desert in a white Westfalia camper van (the one that’s for sale in the parking lot next to where I buy my groceries) camping and writing along the away.
 When my mom had informed me we’re driving to Arizona, I thought: “Hey!
 My little dream is sort of coming true.”
 Unfortunately though, this wasn’t a pleasure trip.
 We were on a mission to quickly take care of my grandmother’s other property in Arizona and promptly return to California.
 There would be no dawdling at the Salton Sea for me.

 My meditative state broke when the fear of overheating the Rendezvous’ engine had us switch from the AC air to the staggeringly hot desert wind.
 The dash read 91 F. I didn’t mind so much, we were in the desert after all.
 And in the Sonora Desert, there are Saguaros.
 Those giant prickly figures with their wonky arms stood proudly throughout the dry landscape.
 I particularly like the ones standing alone atop a ridge high in the sky.
 Gazing at their unique beauty, I had a strange urge to hug one.

 Crossing the border into Arizona, we decided one more cappuccino was in order.
 And, it was at a Starbucks that we discovered Arizona was having its own crisis.